How Much Sun Damage Does Team Refinery29 Have? We Found Out

 Kelly Washington, senior social editor

 “I said I would take part in this piece as R29’s resident ‘reformed tanner’.
 The work of our beauty director, Jackie, and the wider team has certainly changed my relationship with the sun.
-I was a regular sunbather on family vacations (my whole family was, and known to only pack factor 15 — eek!).
-I also admittedly went on many tanning beds at university.
-They were so cheap per minute.
-Growing up in a rainy area certainly played a part.
-I craved the sun, and I felt I needed a natural tan from beds.
-I would go on tanning beds two to three times a week at least.
+I was a regular sunbather on family holidays (my whole family was, and known to only pack factor 15 — eek!).
+I also admittedly smashed sunbeds at university.
+They were just 35p per minute in Manchester.
+Growing up around the Manchester area, which is rainy, played a part.
+I craved the sun and I felt I needed a natural tan from beds (you can take the girl out of the north).
+I would go on sunbeds two to three times a week at least.
 Then I started working at a skincare brand and eventually at Refinery29, so my attitude to sun protection changed dramatically.
 Now I wear SPF 50 on my face every day.
 In the sun, I also use factor 50, but I can’t say I am always good at topping up.

 AdvertisementADVERTISEMENT